NauIceLab/SpectralAnalysis/README.md

 ### Installation
 The first step will be to download this code onto your computer.
-If you have git install on your machine you can do this by pasting the following into your terminal:
+If you have git installed on your machine you can do this by pasting the following into your terminal:

 `git clone https://github.com/NauIceLab/SpectralAnalysis.git`